 Covenant Day School has been partnering with different ministries for over a decade in Haiti.
-Our current partnership in Haiti is with Mission of Hope International (MOHI).
+This year however, due to COVID-19 our focus is shifted towards more local ministries.
+Specifically, we are beginning a partnership with “The Relatives” which is a ministry that provides a safe place to young people in need as well as continuing our partnership with Mission of Hope International (MOHI).
 In 2013, MOHI expressed an interest in partnering with Covenant Day School to build and develop an agricultural industry using aquaponics.
-As a school, we took this opportunity in thoughtfullness, prayer, and patience in order to develop a sturdy partnership with MOHI.
+As a class, we thoughtfully considered this opportunity to cultivate a long term partnership with MOHI.
 In 2014, Covenant Day School created a proof-of-concept system next to the MOHI school in Grand Goave, Haiti.
-Although this system serves many purposes within the community, its primary purpose was to familiarize the community with the concept of aquaponics and to demonstrate the system’s feasibility.
+The primary purpose of this system was to familiarize the community with the concept of aquaponics and to demonstrate the system’s feasibility.
 CDS helped train and employ a man named Wilson who is committed to keeping the aquaponics system up and running.
-In early 2017, CDS conducted a formal evaluation and concluded that the proof-of-concept system has been extremely successful within the community.
-MOHI has now asked Covenant Day to fill a sixteen thousand square-foot field with aquaponics systems in Grand Goave.
+In early 2017, CDS conducted a formal evaluation and concluded that the tilapia fish tanks and educational outreach has benefited the community.
+MOHI has now asked Covenant Day to fill a sixteen thousand square-foot field with sustainable gardens and tilapia tanks.

 A primary goal of this mission is to provide jobs for the Haitian community through a functional aquaponics system.
 To maintain a system, a team of workers will be needed to check the chemical balance in the fish pond, harvest crops, keep a clean work site, and educate the surrounding community.
 An aquaponics system, regardless of its size, will provide several jobs; In turn, the unemployment population will decrease.
 The assortment of vegetation growing will be sold locally not only benefiting the community’s health, but assisting the economy as well.
 Finally, the system offers educational growth.
 Students will learn about the mutually beneficial relationship between the fish and plants, which plants are most effective, and how to nurture crops well to be harvested.
 Restore 525 envisions a mission where communities are strengthened by economic reassurance, agricultural prosperity, and educational opportunities.

-- Plan and construct a model sustainable aquaponic system at Covenant Day School in Matthews, North Carolina
+–Continue to maintain the sustainable aquaponic system at Covenant Day School in Matthews, North Carolina.

--Continue developing the technology by managing indoor aquaponic systems
+-Continue developing the technology by managing indoor aquaponic system.